—

 Added

-Shrine.presign_responsetopresign_endpointplugin for handling uploads inside a custom controller.
+Shrine.presign_responseto presign_endpoint plugin for handling uploads inside a custom controller.
 This allows authenticating uploads on the controller level:

 rb # config/routes.rb (Rails) Rails.application.routes.draw do # ... post "/images/presign", to: "presigns#image" end “‘rb # app/controllers/presigns_controller.rb (Rails) class PresignsController < ApplicationController def image authenticate_user!